-These shortcomings can be addressed by implementing the core principles of Human Autonomy, Good Governance and Fairness when using, or preparing to use, an Al system.
-Following these recommendations allows for human monitoring and oversight of the functioning of the Al system, thus enabling the relevant stakeholders to evaluate and participate in the system's design choices and assess whether they are accurate or not.
+These shortcomings can be addressed by implementing the core principles of Human Autonomy, Good Governance and Fairness when using, or preparing to use, an AI system.
+Following these recommendations allows for human monitoring and oversight of the functioning of the AI system, thus enabling the relevant stakeholders to evaluate and participate in the system's design choices and assess whether they are accurate or not.

 Adhering to the above-mentioned principles can further make data collection and processing Lawful as it ensures that breaches of privacy are limited by the instrumental principles of Legitimacy, Necessity and Proportionality.
-In practice, this entails employing privacy-enhancing technology when developing, procuring, deploying or using AI systems with intrusive potential, for instance.
-It also involves informing the public when and how an AI system is being used.
-By making the design choices and the use of AI public, individuals and organizations can provide feedback and recommendations on how to improve a system's performance.
+In practice, this entails conducting privacy impact assessments and employing privacy-enhancing technology when developing, procuring, deploying, or using Al systems with intrusive potential, for instance.
+It also involves informing the public when and how an Al system is being used.
+By making the design choices and the use of Al public, individuals and organizations can provide feedback and recommendations on how to improve a system's performance.